 The cottage is set in a mature, enclosed garden which overlooks the Bay.
 The Patio area overlooks the garden, and is an excellent area to breakfast in fine weather.
 This 100 year old cottage is decorated in traditional style with all mod cons tastefully intigrated.
 It is a relaxing haven in both winter and summer.
 The cottage is situated on a quiet road in Ballycotton village and is just 2 minutes walk from the main street.

 My family has been involved in the tourism business for 20 years and the ethos is to help people to enjoy their stay in our country whilst appreciating the local culture and accommodation.
 The cottage is a traditional cottage set in a traditional seaside village and has been in family ownership for over 50 years.
 It is also our holiday cottage and we hope that you will enjoy it as much as we do.

-Owner score3454 Calendar updated: a month ago Last logged in: 3 days ago
+Owner score3454 Calendar updated: 3 months ago Last logged in: a day ago